billguastalla/visualisations/Features/FEATURES.md

 ### User Interface

-Make parameters of specific visualisations available to the user via the GUI.
+- Make parameters of specific visualisations available to the user via the GUI:
-Provide a virtual function that writes IMGUI
+Provide a virtual function that writes IMGUI.
+- activate() and deactivate() on Visualisations can be called on switching visualisations, as intended, rather instantiating all visualisations on start-up.

 ## Vector fields (Visualisation/Physics Engine)